Signed in as:

 No. At the recommendation of our veterinarian, we have chosen not to remove dewclaws from our puppies.
 Our veterinarian states that there is no medical need to have them removed.
 In fact, dewclaws serve a purpose, especially for diggers such as dachshunds.
 They help stabilize the carpal (wrist) joint when a dog puts pressure on the front paws and can also provide extra traction on some surfaces.

 Consult with your veterinarian, but we recommend doing so at about 9 months of age.
 Ovary-sparing spay or Vasectomy are recommended if your licensed veterinarian offers those hormone-preserving options.
 Hormones assist with proper growth and development, lessening the risk of IVDD, weight gain, and coat changes in dachshunds.
 Removing the ability to reproduce while preserving the hormones is the most ideal scenario.
 Once complete, please send proof from your veterinarian within one month of the procedure to vonloosdachshunds@gmail.com, as instructed in the agreed-upon contract.
-Failure to provide proof within one year of age will result in a fine of $1,000 as a penalty for contract violation.
+Failure to provide proof within one year of age could result in a fine of $1,000 as a penalty for contract violation.

 In all honesty, this isn't a frequently asked question but we want to help spread the word about Xylitol's extreme toxicity to dogs.
 Xylitol is a sugar substitute that is a common ingredient in some human foods, dental products, and nearly every type of chewing gum.
 Empty toothpaste tubes in bathroom trash cans, and purses or school bags left on the floor with gum in them are just two scenarios that can be devastating for your dog.
 Learn more on this FDA Xylitol webpage.